Maaaadox/Weatheria/README.md

 Get an API key from weatherapi .

-Create a cfg.env file in the root directory and add your API key:
+Create a .env file in the root directory and add your API key:
  ```
 APIKEY=your_api_key
  ```